Tairia Flowers: Professional playing career

 In 2005, Flowers played for the Arizona Heat of National Pro Fastpitch.

 Coaching career

 In 2006, Flowers was an assistant coach at UC Riverside.
 From 2007 to 2010, Flowers was an assistant coach at Long Beach State, during which Long Beach State made the NCAA Tournament in 2008 and 2009.

 Beginning in 2011, Flowers became head coach at Cal State Northridge.
-Upon the conclusion of the COVID-19 shortened 2020 season, Flowers had an overall 259-263 record, with her first winning season in 2014 with a 31–26.
+Upon the conclusion of the COVID-19 shortened 2020 season, Flowers had an overall 259–263 record, with her first winning season in 2014 with a 31–26.
 She is the second-winningest coach in CSUN history.
 In 2015, Flowers led Cal State Northridge to a 41–17 record (16–5 in the Big West Conference) with an NCAA Tournament appearance and the program's first sole Big West title.
 In fall 2020 Flowers was named as the head coach at Loyola Marymount University.

+On December 23, 2025, Flowers was named as the first head coach for the expansion franchise Portland Cascade of the Athletes Unlimited Softball League (AUSL).

 Personal life

-She is married to Jason Flowers.
+Flowers is of African American and European descent.
+She is married to Jason Flowers and has three children.